-If you get a lot of viewers on your Twitch live streams, you’re probably wondering how you can replicate this success on other platforms.
-Twitch affiliate streamers can’t live stream the same content on Twitch and another platform within the same 24 hours, thanks to the Live Content Exclusivity policy on Twitch.
-Does that mean you have to create new content or live stream again one day later if you want to stream to YouTube or Facebook?
+If your Twitch live streams draw a lot of viewers, you’re probably wondering how to replicate that success on other platforms.
+Because of Twitch’s Live Content Exclusivity, affiliate streamers can’t stream the same content on Twitch and any other platform within the same 24 hours.
+Does that mean you have no choice but to create entirely new content or repeat your live streams on YouTube or Facebook a day after you do them on Twitch?
 Nope!

-You can reuse Twitch streams on other platforms without putting in all that extra work.
+You can reuse your Twitch streams on other platforms — without a ton of extra work.

 🔥 Reusing Twitch streams

-You can easily reuse your high-quality Twitch content to stream live on multiple channels — saving time and improving engagement on your other platforms.
+You can easily reuse your high-quality Twitch content to stream live on multiple channels — it’s a terrific way to save time and improve engagement on your other platforms.

-Prepare your Twitch streams to go live automatically to other channels after the exclusivity period ends in just two easy steps.
+Best of all, you can set your Twitch streams to go live automatically on your other channels after the 24-hour exclusivity period ends.
+It just takes two steps:

 1. Save your Twitch streams

-In order to reuse your live video content, you first need to save it properly.
-Whenever you have a Twitch stream that you want to stream live to another platform, like Facebook Live or YouTube, make sure you record your stream to a local drive.
-These video parameters will help prepare your live stream for pre-recorded video.
+To reuse your live video content, you’ll need to record and save it properly on your local drive.
+These video requirements will help prepare your live stream for pre-recorded video.

-Also, when you go live on Twitch using Restream Studio, we’ll save a recording of your stream automatically (recording requires the Restream Standard plan or above).
-You can easily download it from Restream Video Storage and start editing.
+If you go live on Twitch using Restream Studio, we’ll save a recording of your stream automatically (you’ll need a Restream Standard plan or above).
+At this point, you can download the video to make edits, if you like.

-Instead of scheduling your Twitch stream to go live again on YouTube or Facebook, you can download and edit the stream and publish it as a video on demand (VOD).
+Instead of rebroadcasting your Twitch stream on YouTube or Facebook, you can download and edit the stream and publish it as a video on demand (VOD).
 Shorten the length of the stream, cut out any mistakes or long pauses, and post it to your YouTube channel to rack up more views.